 Venturex has made significant progress in its Sulphur Springs Definitive Feasibility Study ("DFS" or "the Study").
-The DFS focuses of proving the viability of the Sulphur Springs Copper-Zinc project ("the Project") with the document to be used to assist in raising appropriate funds to begin project development in CY2019.
+The DFS focuses on proving the viability of the Sulphur Springs Copper-Zinc project ("the Project") with the document to be used to assist in raising appropriate funds to begin project development in Calendar Year ("CY") 2019.

-A substantial body of work has been completed to support the Study, including but not limited to the followina:
+A substantial body of work has been completed to support the Study, including but not limited to the following: